JCMexplains/writing-for-success-2023/textbook.md

 for even very famous musicians to make much money from their music."

 The first thesis you write will a *working* thesis That means you might change it later.
-You will need it to plan essay.
+You will need it to plan your essay.

 As you continue to work and research, you are likely to revise your thesis.